Data Source

 - If our methodology changes, archived pages reflect the methodology version used at the time of generation.

-Current version: 1.
-Changes to the methodology will be documented here with version numbers.
-Historical archive pages will note which version was used for their calculations.
+Current version: 2.
+Changes to the methodology are documented below with version numbers.
+Historical archive pages note which version was used for their calculations.